 * Click here for rating key

 Tir na nOg Restaurant Review: At this upscale Irish pub, the view works both ways.
 Look outside, and you're treated to a classic Baltimore harborscape; gaze into the dining room, and you get a peek back in time.
 As at other new-school Irish dining spots, an antiques-filled design places the diner into an iconic Auld Sod setting; at Tír na nÓg (named for the Gaelic "land of eternal youth"), that setting is a medieval banqueting hall, complete with Gothic tracery, antlers, a faux pipe organ, and a wealth of stained glass.
 The cooking, which we might call New Irish-American, is considerably more modern, adding contemporary flourishes and international accents to such usual suspects as shepherd's pie, bangers and colcannon, and fish ‘n’ chips.
-At times, the Irishisms disappear completely, as in the penne with shrimp and sun-dried tomatoes, chicken quesadilla or Maryland crab cake.
+At times, the Irishisms disappear completely, as in the half maple-brine chicken, chicken quesadilla or Maryland crab cake.
 Of course, to maintain the Hibernian mood, you can always wash meals down with a Harp or Guinness brew.